canvasplay/smx-jsdoc-template/README.md

 ### conf.json

-You can set options for customizing your documentations.
+Customize your docs output under the `templates` object in your jsdoc `conf.json`.
 Notice the `"template"` field for setting the path to **smx-jsdoc-template**.
+There are also two additional objects for customizing the content on the sidebar navigation menu.

+`NavSections` determines wich section the menu will show, and `navRecursion` resolve tree item contents by kind.
+Only first level items are initially visible, but using the serach form will reveal it if the search matches the items' names.

+Bonus tip.
+The template has some keyboard shortcuts, the `s` key will focus the search input and `ESC` will clear the search.

 ```json
 "templates": {